data-forge/data-forge-js/README.md

 ## Adding a column

-New columns can be added to a data-frame.
+New columns can be added to a DataFrame.
 This doesn't change the original data-frame, it generates a new data-frame that contains the additional column.

 	var newDf = df.withSeries("Some-New-Column", someNewSeries);